Connect with others who understand.

 MS and Alcohol: What Are the Effects?

-If you or a loved one have MS, it’s important to understand the potential impacts of alcohol and discuss drinking habits with your neurologist.
+If you or a loved one live with MS, it’s important to understand the potential impacts of alcohol and discuss drinking habits with your neurologist.

 Does Drinking Alcohol Cause MS?